 Egress plan

-- number of exits required and provided
+- number of exits

-- lengths of common paths of egress travel
+- common paths of egress travel

 - ceiling materials